h7zman/MoyenDzUniv-GradeCalcProDZ/README.md

 # GradeCalcDZ

-GradeCalcDZ is a Flutter application for semester and module grade calculation.
+GradeCalcDZ is a Flutter application designed to calculate university averages (moyenne) for Algerian students.

 ## Project Ownership